Columbia Unbecoming controversy: Beginning of the controversy

 Massad received his doctorate in political science from Columbia in 1998.
 Next year he began teaching at the university.
-He held one elective course called Palestinian and Israeli Politics and Societies for which he became known, as his views on Israel and Palestine differed with those of many of his students.
+He taught one elective course called Palestinian and Israeli Politics and Societies for which he became known, as his views on Israel and Palestine differed with those of many of his students.

 Massad recalled that, in the spring 2001, Jewish students in his class began to tell him that he was discussed at the Jewish Theological Seminary and at Hillel and that his class upset Zionists.
 According to Massad, he didn't think much about it but he began to notice "cantankerous students who insisted on scoring political points during the lectures."
 For the spring 2002, he updated the course description to ensure that students understood that the course was critical of both Zionism and Palestinian nationalism (emphasis in the original):

 Nevertheless, a student circulated a petition in his class to get him fired.
 But following a visit to Israel and the Palestinian occupied territories, she was remorseful and told him that someone "from the outside" had asked her to circulate the petition.

 On February 26, 2002, Daphna Berman wrote an op-ed in the Spectator, which referenced a lecture Massad had held recently titled "Zionism and Jewish Supremacy".
 Berman compared Massad's lecture with a swastika that recently had been found in a bathroom on campus:

+Leadup to Columbia Unbecoming

-The pro-Palestinian rally
+Pro-Palestinian rally

 Massad, in a speech at a large pro-Palestinian rally on campus on April 17, compared Israel with apartheid-era South Africa.
 According to him, he said:

 But in an article in the Spectator, Massad was quoted as saying that Israel is "a Jewish supremacist and racist state" and "every racist state should be threatened."
 Massad complained to the journalist who wrote the article.
 She admitted to not having attended the rally, and the Spectator ran a correction on April 24, 2002.

 Dabashi and some other professors cancelled their classes so that they could attend the rally.
 He argued in an email sent to his students the day after that he was "morally bound to perform a public duty," but apologized for the inconvenience the cancellation caused and promised that it would be made up for with an additional session.
 The cancellations irritated Columbia's Hillel Director Rabbi Charles Sheer and some students.
 In a letter to the Spectator called the cancellations "not kosher" and unacceptable that some professors didn't inform the students in advance.
 "To have students come to a class and advise them only then that the class is cancelled because the professor is about to deliver a public speech is a coercive invitation," he argued.

 Dabashi and Saliba repudiated Sheer's claims in letters published on May 3 in the Spectator.
 Dabashi's reply was particularly dismissive:

 Saliba, expressing much the same sentiment, urged Sheer: "Rabbi!
 Just preach!
 Do not even attempt to teach!"